Themis3000/AO3-search-scraper/readme.md

 ## How to use
 - go to archiveofourown.org and make any search query you want
 - paste the link for page one into page.txt
 - run main.py.
-Downloaded pdfs will appear `./downloads`
+Downloaded pdfs will appear in `./downloads`

 ## Rate limits
 archiveofourown.org *will* rate limit you.
 This will cause the script to pause for an amountof time every once in a while.
 Usually after being rate limited once, you will then be limited to about 100 requests per 5 minutes thereafter